techidaily/site-win11-tips/source/_posts/addressing-w11-issues-with-csgo.md

  Your game will get new updates and patches only if you’ve got a genuine copy.
 If you’ve tried to save a few bucks on video games and downloaded a pirated version, it might stop working after a while.

  Fortunately, there's no reason to use a pirated copy of CS:GO in this day and age, as the game became free-to-play back in 2018\.
-All you need to do is visit the[official Counter-Strike: Global Offensive Steam page](https://store.steampowered.com/app/730/CounterStrike%5FGlobal%5FOffensive/) and add the game to your Steam library legally without paying anything.
+All you need to do is visit the [official Counter-Strike: Global Offensive Steam page](https://store.steampowered.com/app/730/CounterStrike%5FGlobal%5FOffensive/) and add the game to your Steam library legally without paying anything.

 ## Get CS:GO Running Again on Windows